 The dog crate, also referred to as a dog cage or indoor kennel, is designed as a safe, secure area that a dog can go into for short periods of time.

 A dog crate usually consists of a wire frame with a removable tray in the base where the dog's bedding can be placed, but you can get them in many different sizes, designs and materials.

 Dog crates have five main uses:

-Training aid: For example, helping puppies to learn to be left alone or helping with toilet training.
+- Training aid: For example, helping puppies to learn to be left alone or for helping with toilet training.

 Your dog's crate should be big enough for it to stand, turn around, lie down and stretch in.
 For a puppy, get a crate that's big enough for your pup to grow into.
 But don't travel with your puppy in their adult-sized crate - they'll be better protected in a smaller space.

 To find out more about dog crates and how you can use them to help your dog feel safe, secure and comfortable, read our step-by-step guide to dog crates.

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.